sbillinge/xpdAcq/doc/quickstart.rst

 please get your analysis environment set up by the instrument scientist before proceeding.

 3. Make sure the visualization software is running.
 We will use ``SrXgui`` and ``XPDsuite`` for visualizing data.
-Check that they are running by finding windows that looks like:
+Check that they are running by finding windows that look like:

 **XPDsuite**